 It is easy to think you have to talk about yourself and the artists being exhibited in the Description.
 However, this is not going to get the ‘big idea’ across to your audience and they will have to keep reading to the end before they think “Oh, this is what I’m about to see”.

-The Exhibition Entry page on The Exhibit has several links to the Exhibitor bio’s of the artists and curators involved.
-And on the individual artwork pages inside the exhibition, visitors can also read the artist’s bio information.
-So don’t feel you have to repeat it in the description as this information is easily accessible to your visitors elsewhere.
+Instead, on The Exhibit, the Exhibition Entry page has several prominent links to the Exhibitor profiles of the artists, curators, galleries or cultural institutions involved in the exhibition.
+And on each individual artwork page inside the exhibition, visitors can also read the artist’s bio information (please note this feature isn’t available for Collections Pro users).
+So there’s no need to feel as though you have to repeat information about yourself in the description as this information is all easily accessible to your visitors elsewhere throughout your exhibition.

 3. Avoid “Artspeak”